-We are pleased to present the Annual Report for the year ended 31st December 2023 (FY2023) for Solar Income and Growth Limited ("the Group" or "the Company").
+We are pleased to present the Annual Report for the year ended 31st December 2024 (FY2024) for Solar Income and Growth Limited ("the Group" or "the Company").

-The Group operates and manages rooftop-mounted solar PV generation located across the UK (see map on page 5) and has a successful track record accumulated over 10 years of generation.
-Building on the success of prior years, the Group delivered revenues of £6.2m (2022: £5.6m) and operating profits before depreciation of £4.4m (2022: £3.9m), whilst generating over 11,322MWh of electricity, enough to provide renewable energy to 3,652 homes\.
+The Group operates and manages rooftop-mounted solar PV generation located across the UK (see map on page 5) and has a successful track record accumulated over many years of generation.
+Building on the success of prior years, the Group delivered revenues of £5.8m (2023: £6.2m) and operating profits before depreciation of £4.1m (2023: £4.4m), whilst generating over 10,275 MWh of electricity, enough to provide renewable energy to 3,314 homes.

-Management remain focused and committed to reducing the debt levels of the business, which resulted from acquiring the main trading group in 2015, and has remained high since the initial transaction.
-Since December 2020, the Group has significantly reduced the loan to value ("LTV") ratio of the business.
+Management remain focused and committed to reducing the debt levels of the business, which has been significantly reduced following successful equity raises and partial sale of assets.
+This culminated in a loan to value ("LTV") ratio of 67% for the business at year end (2023: 74%).